Accident Law

 What to Do if You Have an Accident

-There are certain things that you definitely need to do if you are involved in an accident.
+There are certain things that you need to do if you are involved in an accident.
 If you leave the scene of an accident without reporting it, you violate the law, and the accident may be considered a hit and run, which can lead to more serious charges.
 If you have an accident, it is important to call the police, even if no one is injured.
 If anyone is injured, make sure that you call for medical help as well.
-It’s also important that if you are physically able to that you get information about the accident.
-Get the contact information, license information, and insurance information from any other drivers that are involved.
+It’s also important that if you are physically able that you get information about the accident.
+Get the contact information, license information, and insurance information from any other drivers who are involved.
 You may also want to get information from witnesses to the accident.
-It’s a good idea to note the time, location, and the date that the accident occurs.
+It’s a good idea to note the time, location, and date of the accident.

 Who Is At Fault

 When it comes to auto accident law, one of the most important elements is who is at fault in the accident.
-The person that is at fault is the one that caused the accident to occur with their negligence.
-In most cases, they are the one who is responsible for the damage that occurred.
+The person who is at fault is the one who caused the accident to occur through their negligence.
+In most cases, they are the ones who are responsible for the damage that occurred.
 However, there may be some cases where the fault is shared in a car accident as well.

 Auto Accident Lawsuits